Industry in Brazil: Mineral extraction

+Paper and cellulose

 In the paper and cellulose sector, Brazilian pulp production was 19.691 million tons in 2019.
-The country exported US $7.48 billion in pulp this year, US $3.25 billion only to China.
-Brazilian forest-based industry exports totaled US $9.7 billion (US $7.48 billion in cellulose, US $2 billion in paper and US $265 million in wood panels).
-Paper production was 10.535 million tons in 2019.
-The country exported 2.163 million tons.
+The country exported US $7.48 billion in pulp this year, with US $3.25 billion going to China.
+Brazilian forest-based industry exports totaled US $9.7 billion (US $7.48 billion in cellulose, US $2 billion in paper, and US $265 million in wood panels).
+Paper production reached 10.535 million tons in 2019, with the country exporting 2.163 million tons.
 In 2016, the paper and cellulose industry in the South of the country represented 33% of the national total.
-This year, Paraná was the national leader in the production of roundwood (mainly eucalyptus) for the pulp and paper industry (15.9 million m³); Brazil was the second country that produced the most cellulose in the world and the eighth in the production of paper.
+That year, Paraná led the nation in the production of roundwood (mainly eucalyptus) for the pulp and paper industry, with 15.9 million m³.
+Brazil was the second-largest producer of cellulose globally and the eighth in paper production.
 The city that most produced these woods in Brazil was Telêmaco Borba (PR), and the 5th largest was Ortigueira (PR).

-Espírito Santo stands out in this sector.
-In 2018, U $920 million were traded in the sale of cellulose to the foreign market, the third strongest Espírito Santo product in the export balance.
-In 2016, the top five states producing logs for paper and cellulose (mainly eucalyptus) were: Paraná (15.9 million m³), São Paulo (14.7 million m³), Bahia (13.6 million m³), Mato Grosso do Sul (9.9 million m³) and Minas Gerais (7.8 million m³).
-Together, they correspond to 72.7% of the national production of 85.1 million m³.
-Espírito Santo, 9th place, had a production of 4.1 million m³.
-São Mateus, in the North of Espírito Santo, was the best placed city in the Southeast, as the 6th largest producer of roundwood for paper and cellulose in the country.
-The ten largest producing municipalities had 22.9% of the country's production.
-They were the cities of Telêmaco Borba (PR), Três Lagoas (MS), Caravelas (BA), Mucuri (BA), Ortigueira (PR), São Mateus (ES), Dom Eliseu (PR), Nova Viçosa (BA), Water Clara (MS) and Ribas do Rio Pardo (MS).
+Espírito Santo stands out in this sector. n 2018, US $920 million worth of cellulose was traded in the foreign market, making it the third strongest Espírito Santo product in the export balance.
+In 2016, the top five states producing logs for paper and cellulose (mainly eucalyptus) were Paraná (15.9 million m³), São Paulo (14.7 million m³), Bahia (13.6 million m³), Mato Grosso do Sul (9.9 million m³), and Minas Gerais (7.8 million m³).
+Together, they accounted for 72.7% of the national production of 85.1 million m³.
+Espírito Santo, in ninth place, had a production of 4.1 million m³.
+São Mateus, in the North of Espírito Santo, was the best-placed city in the Southeast, ranking as the sixth largest producer of roundwood for paper and cellulose in the country.
+The ten largest producing municipalities accounted for 22.9% of the country's production, including Telêmaco Borba (PR), Três Lagoas (MS), Caravelas (BA), Mucuri (BA), Ortigueira (PR), São Mateus (ES), Dom Eliseu (PR), Nova Viçosa (BA), Water Clara (MS), and Ribas do Rio Pardo (MS).